 The modern concepts of periodization were developed in the 1960’s, and continue to evolve to accommodate the individual needs of a given sport.
 Without a doubt, sports science and technology have helped to drive training advances, including periodization, but the topic continues to create controversy and confusion within the training community.
-For example, many athletes continue to use a traditional, Tudo Bompa style periodization scheme, when another might fit their needs better.
+For example, many athletes continue to use a traditional, Tudor Bompa style periodization scheme, when another might fit their needs better.
 Therefore, my objectives for this post are to make sense of the various periodization terminology and models commonly described.

 Periodization: Failing to plan, is planning to fail (A Lakein)